9 Best Blues Breaker Style Overdrive Pedals & Clones (2026 Edition)

 The JHS Morning Glory is already a very versatile pedal but the Double Barrel takes that tonal flexibility to new heights.
 It’s one of the more popular dual drive pedals on the market.

-There’s also a toggle switch that takes you from low volume and saturated to high headroom and crunchy.
+There’s a toggle switch that lets you go from low volume and saturated tones to high headroom and crunchy drive.

 9. Mooer Blues Crab